yaels1/letterbooks-client/README.md

 - As a user, I want to be recommended what book I should read next, with a questionnaire.

+- As a user, I want to be able to see the list of all of the books that are in this application.

-- As a user, I want to be able to create an account to manage my library of books.
+- As a user, I want to be able to create an account to add my library of books to a list.
 - As a user, I want to be able to log in to my account to manage my library of books.

 - As a logged in user, I want to be able to make a list of the books I have read
+- As a logged in user, I want to have a list of book recommendations generated for me

 #### Nice to have